Zomtir/cptserver/README.md

 mariadb -u cptdb-user -p cptdb < Database.sql
 ```

-Finally, set up a config file called `CptServer.toml` for the server containing the database details.
-You can use `CptServer.template.toml` as template. `3306` is usually the default port.
+Finally, set up a config file called `cptserver.toml` for the server containing the database details.
+You can use `cptserver.template.toml` as template. `3306` is usually the default port.

 db_server = 'localhost'
 db_port = 3306